degradka/mac_address_generator/README.md

-# Just launch it and your MAC will be changed to random
+# Just launch it and you will be able to change your MAC address to random.
+# Also on launch you will see randomly generated MAC without changing your MAC adress.